aidansedgewick/QSOs/README.md

 in QSOtools.py, can change "workdir" (approx line 18) to your work dir - else is './'

-QSOtools.py contains all functions.
-QSO.py uses these to generate fake spectra.
+# Contains

-./datfiles/ contains:
+datfiles/ contains:
-- points for nHI column density distribution to fit spline
+- points for nHI column density distribution, to fit spline
 - composite QSO spectrum (Harris et al. 16)
 - A list of all available SDSS spectra with z > 2.1.

+linetools/:
+- an old version of linetools.
+- rebinning (to different resolutions) in new versions of LT incompatible for some reason?

-envolope.py - from RJC, estimates continuum - adapted into "get_continuum" in QSOtools, acts on spec-...-0264.fits.
+envolope.py: from RJC, estimates continuum - adapted into "get_continuum" in QSOtools, acts on spec-4784-55677-0264.fits.

+QSOtools.py: contains all useful functions.

+QSO.py: uses these to generate fake spectra, and look at threshold.
+Needs a better name!

+voigt_profile.py: also in QSOtools.py.
+Could remove?

+# Use:

+- Clone
+- run "python3 QSOs.py"
+- saves a python.pkl file, produces some plots.